Wellington Dukes

 The Wellington Dukes are a Junior "A" ice hockey team from Wellington, Ontario, Canada.
 They are in the Eastern Division of the Ontario Junior Hockey League and used to be a part of the Metro Junior A Hockey League.
 Originally a Junior C team in the 1970s and 1980s, the Dukes merged with the neighbouring Jr. B Belleville Bobcats and took their place in the Metro League.
-The Dukes have won the Dudley Hewitt Cup as Central Canadian Junior A Champions twice (2003, 2011).
-The Dukes won the Buckland Cup on April 22, 2018.
+The Dukes have won the Dudley Hewitt Cup as Central Canadian Junior A Champions three times (2003, 2011, 2018).
+The Dukes also won the Buckland Cup (OJHL Champions) for the third time on April 22, 2018.